PaloAltoNetworks/SkilletBuilder/docs/tutorials/tutorial_set_commands.rst

 * For users wishing to work through the command line have SLI_ set up and ready to go

   * SLI can be set up locally on your machine to run quick and efficient commands on your local CLI.
 Please refer to and follow the steps in the linked SLI_ page to get started
     * For users wishing to work through the browser UI log into PanHandler_ and be able to import/run Skillets, specifically SkilletBuilder_ tools

+It may also be useful to review the following topics before getting started:

+- :ref:`XMLandSkillets`
+- :ref:`jinjaandskillets`

 .. _PanHandler: https://panhandler.readthedocs.io/en/master/
 .. _GitHub: https://github.com